neuro-ml/amid/docs/CONTRIBUTING.md

 ## Adding a new dataset

-We'll be using [LiTS](https://github.com/neuro-ml/amid/blob/master/amid/lits.py) as an example.
+We will be using [LiTS](https://github.com/neuro-ml/amid/blob/master/amid/lits.py) as an example.

 1\.
 Download the raw data to a separate folder in your filesystem